maia-iyer/cloudnativesecuritycon-workload-identity-tutorial/KindTutorial/docs/tutorial0.md

 ## Environment Details

 This tutorial makes use of a [Kubernetes](https://kubernetes.io) environment, provided by [Kind](https://kind.sigs.k8s.io/), to be able to demonstrate how workload identity can be achieved when working across cloud environments.
-While Kubernetes is being used from an implementation perspective, the concepts are not dependant solely on this type of architecture.
+While Kubernetes is being used from an implementation perspective, the concepts are not dependent solely on this type of architecture.

-Each participant will have access to a cluster of their own to work though the various exercises of this tutorial.
-Additional information including how to gain access to the environment can be found in the next section, Accessing the environment.
+The next section details how to set up the Kind cluster environment on your local computer.

 [Next Tutorial - Environment Setup](tutorial1.md)